 $200 - $400

-Dental Tourism Options – Dental Implants Thailand
+Dental Tourism Options – What About Implants In Thailand?

 Many Aussies are combining their holidays with a dental procedure in order to access more affordable dental treatment in countries abroad and with reported savings of up to 75%.

 Here are some tips for considerations when looking at Dental tourism:

-- Has someone you know had great dental work done overseas? – Referrals are the best way to discover a reputable overseas dental provider – By far the best way to do your research when looking for a dentist out of the country is by speaking to people who have already had a procedure done.
+Has someone you know had great dental work done overseas? – Referrals are the best way to discover a reputable overseas dental provider – By far the best way to do your research when looking for a dentist out of the country is by speaking to people who have already had a procedure done.
 Online forums are also a great place to get unbiased opinions.
 Beware of advertisements and marketing online, as they represent the views of the dental providers themselves and can be highly biased.

-- Are you covered? – Most private health funds will not cover you when having surgery done out of the country of cover.
+Are you covered? – Most private health funds will not cover you when having surgery done out of the country of cover.
 Phone your provider for more details and to talk through the options

-- Research, research, research – it’s a great idea to do plenty of research on the country you plan to travel to regarding the dental care.
+Research, research, research – it’s a great idea to do plenty of research on the country you plan to travel to regarding the dental care.
 Pay special attention to technology available, labor costs, and variations in laboratory and material costs.

-- Be aware that negligent dental works will be difficult to chase up –there is the risk that if you receive sub-par work overseas, chasing up the matter will be extremely difficult.
+Be aware that negligent dental works will be difficult to chase up –there is the risk that if you receive sub-par work overseas, chasing up the matter will be extremely difficult.

-Dental Implants Thailand Cost
+Dental Implants Thailand Cos

 Cost of a single dental implant

-Cost of 'All-on-4' dental implants
+Cost of 'All-on-4' implants